numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

             return (given_descrs[0], given_descrs[1], context.DTypes[2]()), "safe"

         def strided_loop(context, n, data, strides):
+            """The 1-D strided loop, similar to those used in current ufuncs"""
             # n: Number of elements in the one dimensional loop
             # data: Pointers to the array data.
             # strides: strides to iterate all elements